- Written by Dr.Mehmet Demircioglu

 Before I accept a medical hair loss case, I want to understand the diagnosis, the stability of the disease, the quality of the donor area, and the condition of the recipient skin.
 Some patients need blood tests, dermatology treatment, scalp evaluation, or more time before surgery.
 This is not delay for the sake of delay.
 It is protection.

 Scarring areas can sometimes be transplanted, but they are less predictable than healthy scalp.
 Blood supply, scar thickness, and the cause of the scar matter.
-I prefer cautious planning and sometimes staged work rather than promising a dense result in one attempt.
+Cautious planning and sometimes staged work are safer than promising a dense result in one attempt.

 If surgery is not suitable now, the plan may include medical treatment, scalp treatment, waiting, better diagnosis, or a non surgical camouflage option.
 In some cases, scalp micropigmentation can help the visual impression, although it does not create hair.
 In other cases, medication may delay surgery or reduce the number of grafts needed later.